3 Everyday Food Safety Myths You Should Toss Out

 Myth #1: Freezing Kills Bacteria

+If you are among those who believe that you can easily kill all the bacteria in a food item by simply freezing it, then you are wrong.
 This is one of the most popular beliefs, but it’s wrong.
 No matter how low you keep the temperature, you cannot kill bacteria.
 Low temperatures only make the bacteria inactive.
 When the food is thawed, the bacteria revive and thrive on the favorable temperature, causing food-borne illnesses.
 You can only kill bacteria by heating your food to higher temperatures.
 If you’re cooking meat, for example, ensure you keep it hot held above 60°C (140°F) before serving it.
+This is something you can learn with a safe food handling course where you are taught everything about bacteria and how to ensure safe food cooking.

 Myth #2: Once Food Changes Colour, it’s Safe to Eat

 One mistake that most people in food service make is judge the readiness of food by visual clues.
 Some foods, like hamburger meat, can change colour before it’s cooked to the right temperature.
+The food items have multiple layers and changing the color of the outer layer doesn’t mean it is completely cooked and ready to eat.
 Judging readiness of food by looking at the changes in the colour will put your life at risk.
 Instead of using colour clues, use a thermometer to know if the food is cooked to the right temperature.
 Some bacteria can survive high temperatures, so always cook to the recommended temperature.

 Myth #3: Washing Meat Before Cooking It Removes Bacteria